ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorRectangularPattern.rst

 ISensorRectangularPattern
 =========================

-.. py:class:: ISensorRectangularPattern
+.. py:class:: ansys.stk.core.stkobjects.ISensorRectangularPattern

    object

    IAgSnRectangularPattern Interface for rectangular sensor types typically used with satellites or aircraft for modeling the field of view of instruments such as push broom sensors and star trackers.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorRectangularPattern

 Overview
 --------